Soldier Boy: The Boys (2019–2026)

-Gen V (2023–present)
+Gen V (2023–2025)

-Ackles reprised his role as Soldier Boy in a "cameo" in the episode "Jumanji" of the 2023 spin-off series Gen V. While trapped inside Cate Dunlap's (Maddie Phillips) mind, the main group encounters Soldier Boy, who exists as an imaginary friend in Cate's mind, known simply as "Soldier Boyfriend".
+Ackles reprised his role as Soldier Boy in a cameo in the episode "Jumanji" of the 2023 spin-off series Gen V. While trapped inside Cate Dunlap's (Maddie Phillips) mind, the main group encounters Soldier Boy, who exists as an imaginary friend in Cate's mind, known simply as "Soldier Boyfriend".
 Soldier Boyfriend introduces himself and his relationship with Cate before explaining what is occurring in Cate's mind, such as the lightning being blood vessels bursting.
-Soldier Boyfriend warns them to find a way to escape before her mind collapses and they all enter a vegetative state, intending to tell them of the method himself before he is zapped by electricity from Cate's mind.
+He warns them to find a way to escape before her mind collapses and they all enter a vegetative state, intending to tell them of the method himself before he is zapped by electricity from Cate's mind.